Thomas Dolby: Virtual reality

-Dolby's first experiment with virtual reality took place in the fall of 1992, when he was invited by the Guggenheim Museum, New York to design and install a sonic VR experience.
+Dolby's first experiment with virtual reality took place in the fall of 1992, when he was invited by the Guggenheim Museum, New York, to design and install a sonic VR experience.
 This led to The Virtual String Quartet programmed by Eric Gullichsen, and sponsored by Intel Corp.
 The experience ran on an IBM 386 processor with a Convolvatron 4-channel audio card.
 Users wore a head-mounted display and found themselves in the midst of a computer-generated string quartet playing Mozart.
 The sound was fully spatialized as the user moved around the physical space.
 Tickling a player with the joystick resulted in that musician switching to improvisation in a 'hot jazz' or Appalachian bluegrass style.

-In the Fall of 2018, Dolby created a New Media workshop at The Peabody Institute of Johns Hopkins University with VR equipment donated by HTC Vive.
+In the fall of 2018, Dolby created a New Media workshop at The Peabody Institute of Johns Hopkins University with VR equipment donated by HTC Vive.
 Students in his course are learning to compose music for VR and AR.

-On 4 October 2018 Dolby performed a live score for the High Fidelity VR event 'Escape from Zombie Island.'
+On 4 October 2018, Dolby performed a live score for the High Fidelity VR event 'Escape from Zombie Island.'
 He appeared 'in-world' as his own avatar, where he triggered and played real-time horror film music.
 He also performed his first ever full VR concert at the Futvrelands Festival on 17 November 2018, in front of over 250 other avatars.

 TED Conference

 From 2001 to 2012, Dolby was musical director of the TED Conference, an annual event held, first, in Monterey, California, and subsequently in Long Beach, California.
 He provided live musical introductions to sessions, sometimes with a TED house band, and helped secure guest musicians and entertainers.
 Onstage, he played with singers and performers such as Eddi Reader, Natalie MacMaster, Rachelle Garniez and David Byrne, and premiered his own song "Love Is a Loaded Pistol" onstage at TEDGlobal 2010.
 He stood down from the position in September 2012 to pursue music.

-In March 2012, Dolby spoke at the DESIGN West conference in San Jose, California at the McEnery Convention Center, produced by UBM Electronics.
+In March 2012, at the McEnery Convention Center in San Jose, California, Dolby spoke at the DESIGN West conference, produced by UBM Electronics.